First Contact Physiotherapy

 If you are unable to update your details online or through the NHS App, please get in touch with us and we’ll update your records for you.

 This year's flu vaccination season is nearly upon us & we will be contacting you very soon with details of how to book your appointment.
 Please support your GP Practice by having your flu vaccine at your Doctors Surgery.
 Be reassured we have ordered your flu vaccine & will set this aside for you as soon as it arrives.
 However, if you do not wish to have your flu vaccine this year please reply 'DECLINE' to 07903594569 to prevent you from receiving any more messages.

 Welcome to Denmark Street Surgery

-Our reception team are trained care navigators who will help you in accessing our services and answering any queries you may have.
+Our patient liaison team are trained care navigators who will help you in accessing our services and answering any queries you may have.

 All patients are allocated a named GP who is responsible for your overall care.
 Please contact the practice if you wish to know who this is.
 We will make every effort possible to allow a preference in your named GP, but this is not always possible due to GP workload.